VividCortex/angular-recaptcha/README.md

 <script src="https://www.google.com/recaptcha/api.js?onload=vcRecapthaApiLoaded&render=explicit" async defer></script>
 ```

-_As you can see, we are specifying a __onload__ callback, wich will notify the angular service once the api is ready for usage._
+_As you can see, we are specifying a __onload__ callback, which will notify the angular service once the api is ready for usage._

 Also include the vc-recaptcha script and make your angular app depend on the `vcRecaptcha` module.